MichaelDimmitt/async/README.md

 # Async
-Examples from the Async presentation
+Examples from the Async presentation from October 2018.
+Here are the [slides](https://slides.com/davidfekke/async) from that [meetup](https://www.meetup.com/Jax-Node-js-UG/events/255151261/).

 ## Timers